maithaalghfeli/RobotaPsyche/MIDTERM/README.md

 **These are initial changes I intend to implement so they are open to change.
 If I am unable to implement one of the points, I can possibly turn it into a different thing.**

+#### What I Actually Implemented:

+- When the health levels are severely damaged the organisms have difficulties moving even when the tank is Green.
+- Organisms die when they're outside of the tank during the red.
+(I attempted to weaken them, but I can't understand my own code tbh).
+- Organisms no longer move in the when the Tank is red.
+- Legend is implemented.
+- Framecount is implemented as a survival timer of some sort.